 AIR CLEANER PRODUCTION INFORMATION

 GM air cleaners all featured similar production processes when manufactured through Delco.
 Bases were stamped repeatedly over years, often times yielding stress marks as the dye aged.
 Small wrinkles, abnormal dents or waves, and slightly undersized lips were all part of the process.
 Most were finished in a 60% gloss black from the late 50's forward; exceptions being the 63 red wrinkle Buick Riviera assemblies and 60s Oldsmobiles (Silver/Black and Red).
-Since the metal was galvanized, primer was non-existant (nor cost effective).
+Since the metal was galvanized or copper plated, primer was non-existent (nor cost effective).
 Assemblies were hung on a jig (usually snorkel down) and painted.
 Runs and drips were common - these were parts to a car, not a perfect car judged by overzealous car enthusiasts (no offense, but this was the true process).

 The "twin bar" marks on the bottom of the air cleaner lid are a true sign of original paint.
 The factory placed the lids on an assembly jig and painted them, leaving two paint lines void of paint.
 During the restoration, this step is omitted, as bare metal makes a perfect invitation for rust.

 The inside of an air cleaner is often a place for water to accumulate due to storing in the open, or a faulty lid seal - all with no means of draining.
 Some air cleaners (Buick GS/Mopar Air Grabbers/earlier Mopar Dual Snorkels/AMC Cowl Induction) featured drain holes in the event water entered.
 While this is a great idea, it is not original to most closed element air cleaners.